 4. Affix one mounting square to each corner on the back of the tile.
-Secure to the wall of your house.
-You’ll want to hang them in a covered area out of the weather because, while they are water and UV resistant, they are neither waterproof nor sun proof.
+Secure each tile directly to your house or mount them to a piece of wood (as shown above) and nail or screw the wooden house number plaque to your house.
+You’ll want to hang them in a covered area because, while they are water and UV resistant, they are neither waterproof nor sun proof.
 And I haven’t yet tested their longevity.

 Made this project?
 Email your photo(s) to monica (at) craftynest (dot) com, and I’ll share your version here!

 Did you print them on regular printer paper or cardstock?